 While the advantages considerably outweigh the negatives, the electronic distribution model isn’t perfect.
 For one, there is the chance that the decision maker in the market you’re targeting prefers to get news the traditional way.
 In addition, it’s possible for online releases to be “over-optimized” and focused more on increasing inbound links and keyword rankings to the point where the true meaning and impact of the message within the release itself is lost as a result of bloated SEO.

-- Integrate with social media and strategy – This can result in shares, likes, tweets and more exposure with digital word of mouth.
+- Integrate with social media and strategy.
+This can result in enhanced engagement through shares, likes, comments, views, etc., and more exposure with digital word of mouth.

-- Pick when and to whom receives the release – Online releases can be scheduled to launch whenever you want.
+- Pick when and who receives the release.
+Online releases can be scheduled to launch whenever you want.
 We’ve found that readership is highest on Tuesday and Thursday afternoons.
-And, you can select journalists within specific industries who will receive it.
+And, you can select journalists within specific industries to receive it.

 Most importantly, the results can be tracked.
 There’s no hiding how impactful (or not) the release actually is.
 Sign-ups, purchases and website traffic can all be measured to see the ROI.